-The role of the Dispute Committee is to adjudicate medical aid claim related disputes concerning membership status and medical scheme benefits of a member that may arise against the Scheme.
-The Committee is mandated by the Board of Trustees by means of formal terms of reference as to its membership, authority and duties.
+The role of the Dispute Committee is to adjudicate medical aid claim related disputes concerning membership status and medical scheme benefits of a Member that may arise against the Scheme.
+The Committee is mandated by the Board of Trustees by means of formal terms of reference as to its membership, authority and

-The Committee did not meet during the year as a result of no medical aid related disputes being referred.
+The Committee did not meet during the year as no medical aid related disputes were referred for review.
 The committee comprised of the following members: